nuts-foundation/nuts-node/docs/pages/deployment/verifiable-credentials.rst

 After the auto-registration succeeds the node's OpenID4VCI wallet is discoverable for other nodes, and it can receive credentials from other nodes over OpenID4VCI.

+If you want to disable auto-registration, set `goldenhammer.enabled` to `false`.

 Custom Credential Configuration
 *******************************